-The Emergency Operations Plan is maintained by the University's Emergency Management department, located at the Nelson Smith Building, Room 201 and reachable at (309) 438-0100 and eoc@IllinoisState.edu.
-Copies of this plan will be published at Security.IllinoisState.edu and EmergencyManagement.IllinoisState.edu.
+The Emergency Operations Plan is maintained by the University's Emergency Management department, located at the Nelson Smith Building, Room 202 and reachable at (309) 438-0100 and eoc@IllinoisState.edu.
+Copies of this plan will be published at EmergencyManagement.lllinoisState.edu.